ClockworksIO/clockworksio.github.io/_posts/2018-11-25-reactive-datalog-with-vega.md

 ## Vega

 Alright.
 Communication is sorted and we have 3DF running.
-Now a short look at Vega.

-Vega is high-level grammar for visualizations [5].
+Now a short look at Vega, a high-level grammar for visualizations[^vega].
 That means we describe, in a declarative manner, what we want Vega to visualize.
 Here is an example specification[^1] for a bar chart with x values taken from the `hour` field and y values from `sum_passenger`: